Hello Teachers & Directors!

 Rights: Concord Theatricals (Tams Witmark Collection)

-You’ve got that one girl – that belter – who you really want to showcase this year but you’re not sure what show will showcase her well?
+You’ve got that one girl – that belter – who you really want to showcase this year, but you’re not sure what show will showcase her well?
 Look no further than Hello Dolly!
 Dolly Levi is a beautiful role for that girl who really knows how to command the stage.
-In addition to Dolly, you have great roles for the young men in your cast – Cornelius and Barnaby are fantastic roles for those high energy / comedic boys you have.
-This show features a large ensemble, easy to find / make costumes for most schools, and features iconic songs that your audience will come in already ready to sing along to.
-A true audience favorites.
+In addition to Dolly, you have great roles for the young men in your cast – Cornelius and Barnaby are fantastic roles for those high-energy/comedic boys you have.
+This show features a large ensemble, easy to find/make costumes for most schools, and features iconic songs that your audience will come in already ready to sing along to.
+A true audience favorite.

-Check out our selection of backdrops for Hello Dolly! here.
+Check out the rest of our selection of rentable theatrical backdrops for Hello Dolly!.

 Into the Woods